DavidHoenisch/flicker/README.md

 - Same buffering and filtering capabilities as file tailing
 - Ships to any supported destination

+### 🌐 API Tailing Support
+Pull audit logs and events from vendor APIs:
+- Perfect for onboarding SaaS vendors to your SIEM
+- Supports bearer token, basic auth, and custom headers
+- Automatic JSON parsing and log extraction
+- Pagination support (offset, cursor, and page-based)
+- Time-based filtering to fetch only new logs
+- State tracking with S3 for stateless deployments

 ### 🔍 Regex-Based Filtering
 Powerful filtering to ship only relevant logs:
 - **match_on**: Whitelist - only ship lines matching at least one pattern